ethereum-optimism/SUPs/README.md

 ## Scope

 Any OP Stack feature that requires an Optimism governance vote should go through the SUP process (emergency upgrades are a possible exception to this rule).
+OP Stack features that do not require a governance vote may choose to use the SUP process.

 Some guidelines as to when a governance vote is required are discussed under heading 1 of [this